Reporting#

 3. Configuration in a scenario config has the highest priority.
 Next, system config is checked.
 Then it defaults to report config from the registry.

-4. Then report is generated (or not) according to this final config.
+4. Then the report is generated (or not) according to this final config.

-To enable or disable a report, one needs to do it via System configuration:
+To enable or disable a report, users need to do it via system configuration:

 [reports]